Dark matter scattering off ${}^2$H and ${}^4$He nuclei within chiral effective field theory: WIMP-Nucleon Interactions

-where $\a_i\equiv\{\bmp_i,s_i,t_i\}$ specify the state of nucleon $i$ ($s_i$ and $t_i$ are the $z$-projection of the spin and isospin, respectively).
+where $\Omega$ is the normalization volume, for the sake of simplicity, in the following we will take $\Omega=1$, and $\a_i\equiv\{\bmp_i,s_i,t_i\}$ indicate the state of nucleon $i$ ($s_i$ and $t_i$ are the $z$-projection of the spin and isospin, respectively).
 Here the initial (final) state of the WIMP is specified by a momentum $\bmk$ ($\bmk'$) and spin projection $r$ ($r'$).
-The initial (final) state of nucleon $i$ is specified by the quantum numbers $\a_i$ ($\a_i'$).
+The initial (final) state of the nucleon $i$ is identified by the quantum numbers $\a_i$ ($\a_i'$).
 The mass of the pion, the nucleon, and the WIMP will be denoted as $m_\pi$, $M$, and $M_\chi$, respectively.
 Moreover, we define $\bmk_i=\bmp'_i-\bmp_i$, $\bmK_i=(\bmp_i+\bmp_i')/2$, $\bmq=\bmk-\bmk'$, and $\bmQ=(\bmk+\bmk')/2$.
 Clearly $\bmq$ is the momentum transferred by the WIMP to the two nucleon systems.
 In the following $J^{(1)}$ ($J^{(2)}$) is the so-called one-body (two-body) current, while $L$ is the so-called WIMP current.
-To determine eventual three-body transition currents one should consider the interaction of the WIMP with a three-nucleon system.
+To determine eventual three-body transition currents, one should consider the interaction of the WIMP with a three-nucleon system.
 However, we will neglect this latter contribution.
 Note that for the vector and axial interaction $J^{(1,2)}$ and $L$ are four vectors, so in Eq.~(\ref{eq:JJL}) $J^{(1,2)}\cdot L\equiv J^{(1,2)}_\mu L^\mu$, while in the tensor case all quantities are four tensors, so $J^{(1,2)}\cdot L\equiv J^{(1,2)}_{\mu,\nu} L^{\mu,\nu}$, etc. Both nuclear currents $J^{(1,2)}$ and $L$ will be constructed at N2LO, independently of each other (except for some cases).
+We refer to the Appendix~\ref{app:WIMP-N_Int} for all details of the calculation on the five examined interaction cases and for the values of the LECs used in this work.